How Lightrun Works

 Whenever you send a Lightrun action to be added, the inserted code is run in a dedicated sandbox before being added to your application.
 The Lightrun Sandbox validates there are no side effects to your application’s behavior, and it verifies integrity, stability and security of the instrumentation.
 Lightrun Sandbox guarantees no exceptions, system I/O, system calls or state/flow changes, and only read-only code is ever added to your running application.

-Once you've added the action, you can immediately view the output directly from the IDE as well, or from the web interface in any browser.
+Once you've added the action, you can immediately view the output directly from the IDE as well, or from the Management Portal in any browser.

 Getting started with Lightrun¶

 To get started with Lightrun, choose your runtime: